Axion-like particle searches with MeerKAT and SKA: Results

-Within the allowed range by the plasma effects, the search for ALPs in the $10^{-7} \text{--} 10^{-4} \ \text{eV}$ mass range seems to be the most exciting scenario.
-In this case we would expect some form of low-frequency radio background due to the stimulated decay of ALPs peaked in the frequency range about $120 \ \text{MHz} \ \text{--} \ 12 \ \text{GHz}$.
-Fortunately, considering the upcoming reach radio frequency range of the SKA1 and MeerKAT telescopes from $50 \ \text{MHz}$ to $20 \ \text{GHz}$ \cite{cembranos2020ska}, it would be able to detect photons produced from the decay of ALPs with such range of masses.
-For comparison, the results presented here are consistent with the results presented in \cite{alonso2020wondrous} that the current plasma frequency in the range of $\sim 10^{-14}\text{--}10^{-13} \ \text{eV}$ sets a lower bound on the ALP mass that can be subject to stimulated decay.
-Our results also agree with the results presented in \cite{caputo2019detecting} that suggested the search for a radio signal based of the stimulated decay of axion dark matter in the $10^{-7} \text{--} 10^{-3} \ \text{eV}$ mass range in the near-future radio observations by SKA1 and MeerKAT or using forthcoming axion search experiments, such as ALPS-II \cite{bahre2013any} and IAXO \cite{armengaud2019physics}.
+Within this range, the search for ALPs in the $10^{-7} \ \text{--} \ 10^{-4} \ {\rm eV}$ mass range seems to be the most exciting scenario due to the sensitivity limitations of the current and next-generation radio telescopes.
+In this case, we would expect the stimulated decay of ALPs with this mass range to produce low-frequency radio emission at frequencies from $60 \ {\rm MHz}$ to $12 \ {\rm GHz}$.
+Considering that the SKA and MeerKAT telescopes will operate over frequencies range from $50 \ {\rm MHz}$ to $20 \ {\rm GHz}$~\cite{cembranos2020ska} and 890 MHz to 1.65 GHz, this implies that they would be able to detect photons produced from the decay of ALPs with mass ranges $4.96 \times 10^{-7} \ \text{--} \ 1.04 \times 10^{-4} \ {\rm eV}$ and $4.80 \times 10^{-6} \ \text{--} \ 1.36 \times 10^{-5} \ {\rm eV}$ respectively.
+This agrees with the suggestion in~\cite{caputo2019detecting} to search for a radio signal based of the stimulated decay of axion dark matter in the $10^{-7} \ \text{--} \ 10^{-3} \ {\rm eV}$ mass range in the near-future radio observations by SKA or using forthcoming axion search experiments, such as ALPS-II~\cite{bahre2013any} and IAXO~\cite{armengaud2019physics}.

-The possible signature produced from the stimulated decay of ALPs is expected to be a large flux of photons with a frequency close to half the ALP mass as shown in table \ref{tab.6.2}.
-This signal supposed to appear as a narrow spectral line, broadened by the ALPs velocity dispersion as discussed in \cite{caputo2019detecting}.
-Under this hypothesis, the decay of an ALP will produce two photons each with energy $m_a/2$.
-Hence, the energy flux density, i.e. the power per unit area per unit frequency, is given by

-which accounts for luminosity distance $d_L$ from source to observer, and $\mathrm{\Gamma}_\text{eff}$ is the effective ALP decay rate as given in equation \eqref{eq.6.2.7} at a particular redshift $z$.
-The factor $\Delta \nu/\nu$ describes the effect of line broadening.
-Then, the average energy flux density of the radio signal from a smooth ALP background at an energy $E=m_a/2$ can be expressed as

-where $\bar{n}_\text{ac}$ is the comoving number density of the ALPs and the term $dV_c$ is the comoving volume element per unit redshift.
-Furthermore, since dark matter expected to exist with high amounts in the halos around many galaxies, these structures offer an interesting astrophysical environment for testing the CDM ALPs decay scenario.
-Then, one can express the expected energy flux density from the dark matter halos as

-where the integration runs over the volume of the dark matter halo.
-Using the last expression one may approximately estimate the expected radio flux from the dark matter halos around some particular astrophysical objects as we will see in a moment.
-It is also appropriate in radio astronomy to define the surface brightness sensitivity as

-where $\rho_\text{a}$ is the density of the dark matter halo, $R$ is the radius at which we determine the surface brightness sensitivity.